Levrairagazzo/Levrairagazzo/README.md

-### Hi there, my name is Sydney, As a Software Engineer with experience in a range of programming languages including Java, Javascript, and Python, I am skilled in both front-end, back-end and mobile development.
+Hi there, my name is Sydney.
+Welcome to my GitHub! :)

+I'm a Junior Software Engineer with experience in a range of programming languages including Java, Javascript, and Python, I am skilled in both front-end, back-end and mobile development.
 I am seeking a junior role where I can continue to grow and develop my skills while making meaningful contributions to the team.

 In my past experience, I have worked on various projects and have consistently delivered high-quality code on time.
 I am constantly seeking to learn new technologies and am always eager to take on new challenges.